 In December 2013, my son Marshall was just about two when he came down with a cold that just wouldn’t go away.
 Then one day in early January, he went down for a nap and woke up with a red eye.
 I wasn’t sure what it was, so I called Health Link.
 They said to monitor him and if it got worse to take him to a walk-in clinic.
 Well, sure enough, it got worse.
 After our visit to the walk-in, we were sent to Alberta Children’s Hospital for further investigation.

-It was long before Marshall was being held down to find a vein for a round of antibiotics.
+It wasn’t long before Marshall was being held down to find a vein for a round of antibiotics.
 He was not even two, so holding him down was not easy.
 He looked so tiny to me.
 After a round of antibiotics, we were sent home and told to come back in 12 hours if it got worse.

 Twelve hours later his eye was swollen shut.
 Back at the Children’s, they ordered a CT-Scan.
 Marshall was diagnosed with an infection in his eye and admitted.
 He was constantly monitored, had a ton of blood work, and was sent home after five days with an oral antibiotic.